 - In the NSX Controller nodes section, go to the Peers columns.
 If the Peers column shows green boxes, it represents no error in the peer controller connectivity in the cluster.
 A red box indicates an error with a peer.
 Click the box to view details.

 - If Peers column displays problem in the controller cluster, log in to each NSX Controller CLI to perform detailed diagnosis.
 Run the show control-cluster status command to diagnose the state of each controller.
 All controllers in the cluster should have the same cluster UUID, however cluster UUID may not be same as the UUID of the master controller.
-You can find information about deployment issues as described in Deploying NSX Controllers.
+You can find information about deployment issues as described in NSX Controller Deployment Issues.

 - You can try the following methods to resolve the issue before redeploying the controller node: